 During the school year our regular Sunday services are at 8:30am and 10:45am.
 During the summer we only have one Sunday service at 9:30am.
 During Lent and Holy Week and other times of the year we hold additional worship services during the week.
 Check the Calendar page to see the worship schedule in any particular week.

-We offer both a traditional service with traditional music and a blended service, which features our contemporary band, Damascus Road.
+We offer both a traditional service and a service which features our contemporary band, Damascus Road.
 Both services are liturgical.
-Most services feature traditional music.
-The contemporary band is featured at services at 10:45am on the first Sunday of every month and at 8:30am on the second Sunday of every month.
+Damascus Road is usually at the 10:45am service on the first Sunday of every month and the 8:30am service on the fourth Sunday of every month.

 You may wear anything you want!
 We see folks at every service in casual, business casual and dressy attire.
 God wants you in His house; he doesn’t care how you come dressed.